 Once accepted into the program, you will need to apply for a work-study job.
 If you do not follow through on this second step, you will not receive the money your school allocated for you.

 Most schools will have an online job listing page on their student web portals.
 If you are unsure where to find your school’s work-study job postings, contact your school’s financial aid office.

 What Kind of Work Will I Do?

-You will have some say into what kind of work-study job you receive since you’ll have to directly apply for specific positions.
+You will have some say in what kind of work-study job you receive since you’ll have to directly apply for specific positions.
 If you’re working on campus, you’ll be doing tasks for the school.
 This could be anything from clerical work to tutoring other students to working the cash register in the bookstore.

-If you’re working off campus, your employer will probably be a nonprofit, civic, or government organization.
-All work done by work study students must be in the public interest, meaning it must benefit the community or the nation as opposed to serving a particular special interest.
+If you’re working off-campus, your employer will probably be a nonprofit, civic, or government organization.
+All work done by work-study students must be in the public interest, meaning it must benefit the community or the nation as opposed to serving a particular special interest.
 To the extent possible, the jobs could also relate to your field of study.